 - Lights working properly

-Finally, be sure all outside and inside lights work properly—including turn signals.
+- Be sure all outside and inside lights work properly—including turn signals.
 This one tasks can prevent many accidents from happening if, for instance, your brake lights are not working.